kelsiestahly-hub/transportation-carrier-scorecard/README.md

 Below is the live operational scorecard designed with an executive-level **Earthy Rose & Sage** palette to maximize scannability:

 ![Carrier Scorecard Dashboard](Images/your_screenshot_name.png)
-*(Note: Replace "your_screenshot_name.png" with the exact name of the file you uploaded to your Images folder)*

 ---